-USB connectors: Connect a USB device, such as USB mouse, keyboard, or other USB device, to either of these connectors.
+USB connectors: Connect a USB device, such as a USB mouse, keyboard, or other USB device, to either of these connectors.

 Video connector: Connect a monitor to this connector.
-The video connectors on the front and rear of the server can be used simultaneously.

-Hard disk drive activity LED: Each hot-swap hard disk drive has an activity LED.
+Hard disk drive activity LED: On some server models, each hot-swap hard disk drive has an activity LED.
 When this LED is flashing, it indicates that the drive is in use.

-Hard disk drive status LED: Each hot-swap hard disk drive has a status LED.
+Hard disk drive status LED: On some server models, each hot-swap hard disk drive has a status LED.
 When this LED is lit, it indicates that the drive has failed.
-When this LED is flashing slowly (one flash per second), it indicates that the drive is being rebuilt as part of a RAID configuration.
+If an optional IBM ServeRAID[TM] controller is installed in the server, when this LED is flashing slowly (one flash per second), it indicates that the drive is being rebuilt.
 When the LED is flashing rapidly (three flashes per second), it indicates that the controller is identifying the drive.

-CD/DVD-eject button: Press this button to release a CD or DVD from the CD-RW/DVD drive.
+CD/DVD-eject button: Press this button to release a CD from the DVD-ROM drive.

-CD/DVD drive activity LED: When this LED is lit, it indicates that the CD-RW/DVD drive is in use.
+CD/DVD drive activity LED: When this LED is lit, it indicates that the DVD drive is in use.